Search Intent

 » Website

-This includes the searches that users do, who want to find a specific website.
-The search range is so wide that it can go from putting the name of the brand or the web, to writing a keyword plus the name of the brand that owns the web.
+This includes the searches that users do when they want to find a specific website.
+The search range is so wide that it can go from putting the name of the brand or the web to writing a keyword plus the name of the brand that owns the web.

 Let’s see an example.
-Imagine that the user puts “thrillers on Amazon” in the Google search engine.
+Imagine the user putting “thrillers on Amazon” in the Google search engine.
 This transactional intention is also included within those of the Website type, because the user wants the information he needs to come from a single specific source, in this case Amazon.

 4. Mixed (Mixed)